donovanrichardson/senbiki/content/posts/long-island-counties/index.md

 Thinking about these mismatches inspired me to try redividing Long Island into four regions while adhering to principles that will not split up densely populated ares, which tend to be regional cores, and instead try to place boundaries on the regional periphery where there is less likely to be social, physical, and transportation connectivity between either side of the boundary.
 In order to do this, went through a few steps:

 1. Gathered census tract geography and population data for the four counties of Long Island
-2. Converted census tracts into centroid points and creating an [_Urquhart graph_](https://en.wikipedia.org/wiki/Urquhart_graph) using the centroids of these tracts, ensuring that small island tracts are connected to the rest of the graph by at least one edge while eliminating most long edges that cross water or are not useful to the algorithm.
+2. Converted census tracts into centroid points and creating an [_Urquhart graph_](https://en.wikipedia.org/wiki/Urquhart_graph) using the centroids of these tracts, ensuring that small island tracts are connected to the rest of the graph by at least one edge while eliminating most long edges that cross water or are not useful to the goal of clustering together nearby areas.
-3. Assigned the edge weights of the Urquhart graph using the formula described [below](#edge-weightcost-calculation-formula), giving lower edge weight between high-population tracts that are close together and higher edge weight between low-population tracts that are far apart.
+3. Assigned the edge weights of the Urquhart graph using the formula described [below](#edge-weightcost-calculation-formula), giving weight to edges connecting high-population tracts that are close together and higher weight to edges connecting low-population tracts that are far apart.
 This reduces the edge weights within regional centers relative to their actual geographic distance.
-4. Created an all-nodes distance matrix and input this into a K-Medoids clustering algorithm to split the tracts into four clusters
+4. Created an all-nodes distance matrix to use as input to a K-Medoids clustering algorithm.
+Configured the K-Medoids algorithm to group the tracts into four clusters

 {{< figure
 src="https://upload.wikimedia.org/wikipedia/commons/4/47/Urquhart_graph.svg"
 alt="Urquhart graph"
-caption="Urquhart graph.
+caption="An Urquhart graph.
 Author: Rocchini from Wikimedia Commons.
 License: CC BY 3.0 — https://creativecommons.org/licenses/by/3.0/deed.en"
 >}}

 The K-Medoids algorithm works by iteratively choosing centrally-located nodes, called _medoids_, from a dataset and assigning the rest of the nodes into _k_ number of clusters based on which central node is closest.
-Therefore, the previous prioritization of lower relative edge weight for high-population tracts with nearby neighbors results in a lower relative likelihood that the tracts at either end of these low-weight high-population edges will end up in different clusters, since their distance to medoid central node will be relatively similar.
+Therefore, my aforementioned prioritization of lower relative edge weight for high-population tracts with nearby neighbors results in a lower relative likelihood that the tracts at either end of these low-weight high-population edges will end up in different clusters, since their distance to medoid central node will be relatively similar.

 ### Edge Weight/Cost calculation formula